Volunteer with the Tikkun Olam Council and Change Lives

 The Tikkun Olam Council at Temple Shalom in Dallas, Texas, is comprised of involved congregants dedicated to making change in our community, within our own lives and in the lives of individuals and their families in our city, society and world.
 Our program is carried out through service, education and action work.
 Working groups focus on mitzvah and service projects, Israel, community engagement and partnership (interfaith as well as with Jewish communal organizations), and issue education and legislative action/advocacy.
 We are making plans for future events and programming and would love to have your participation in one or many of these activities!
 Check back here for more details, jobs you can do and roles you can take on to make a difference.
 Think about it…Interested?
 Email email@example.com and a team member will contact you.

-Mark your calendar for Mitzvah Afternoon opportunities on February 10 and May 19!
+Mark your calendar for Mitzvah Afternoon opportunity on May 19!
 Additional information will be in the e-news, newsletter and e-blasts throughout the year.
 For questions and to sign in please email firstname.lastname@example.org or email@example.com.

 Click here for more information on Mitzvah Afternoons!